Starbucks lighter "Blonde" roasts debut in U.S.

-LOS ANGELES Starbucks Corp (SBUX.O) is expanding beyond its dark coffee roots with lighter "Blonde" roasts debuting in cafes and supermarkets on Tuesday.
+LOS ANGELES, Jan 9 Starbucks Corp (SBUX.O) is expanding beyond its dark coffee roots with lighter "Blonde" roasts debuting in cafes and supermarkets on Tuesday.

 Blonde puts Starbucks in head-to-head competition with mass-market brands like McDonald's Corp (MCD.N) and Dunkin' Donuts (DNKN.O), which each have posted robust sales of with their own milder brews.